shwethav29/decapstone/README.md

 terminating the cluster.ß

-Finally creating the stack on AWS with all the installations and configuration is done using the AMS cloudformation.
-Its easy to use and in few steps you have entire set up up and running in no time.
+Finally creating the stack on AWS with all the installations and configuration is done using the AMS cloud formation.
+Its easy to use and in few steps you have entire set up and running in no time.